Dr Rahul Sen

 Rahul has been working as a Research Fellow with the Institute of Southeast Asian Studies (ISEAS) in Singapore from 2003-2007, prior to joining AUT in 2008.
 He is a recognized expert on economic integration in the Asia-Pacific, particularly related to Free Trade Agreements (FTAs), having published papers, articles, books and book chapters on the subject.
 In recognition of his expertise, his paper on FTAs involving the Association of Southeast Asian Nation (ASEAN) member countries was included at the 2006 IMF-World Bank Annual Program of Seminars in Singapore.

-More recently, Rahul is involved in applied general equilibrium modelling of trade policy issues by becoming a member of Global Trade Analysis Project (GTAP) based in Purdue University, Indiana, USA.
-He successfully completed the 19th Annual Short Course in Global Economic Analysis in 2011, and is presently working on a Research project involving the use of the recently launched multi-country GTAP 8 database.
+Rahul is involved in applied general equilibrium modelling of trade policy issues by becoming a member of Global Trade Analysis Project (GTAP) based in Purdue University, Indiana, USA.
+He successfully completed the 19th Annual Short Course in Global Economic Analysis in 2011, and is presently working on research projects involving the use of the recently launched multi-country GTAP 8 database.
+He is also supervising a postgraduate student thesis on Impact assessment of Free Trade Agreements.

 Teaching responsibility: Bachelor of Business